 Fixed income markets

-Longer-term bond yields fell across the world’s major bond markets with bonds outperforming equities, playing their traditional diversifying role in portfolios.
-Within fixed income, credit spreads widened leading to sovereign bonds outperforming corporate and other non-government securities over the quarter.
+Longer-term bond yields fell across the world’s major bond markets.
+Credit spreads narrowed, leading to sovereign bonds underperforming corporate and other non-government securities over the quarter.

 What is Sunsuper doing?

-We view the diversification benefits provided by unlisted assets, as well as carefully selected hedge funds and alternative strategies as very attractive.
+We view the diversification benefits provided by unlisted assets as well as carefully selected hedge funds and alternative strategies as very attractive.
 Prospective returns in unlisted and alternative assets have come down.
 However, we continue to find opportunities in these asset classes that offer very attractive medium to long-term returns.
-During the last six months, we have made a number of small investments in our unlisted assets portfolios, but did not make any major asset purchases.
+Over recent months, we made a number of small investments in our unlisted assets portfolios, but did not make any major asset purchases.

-In developed share markets, our managers consider shares in Europe and Asia more attractive than in the US, where finding value remains more challenging.
-Our fixed income portfolios continue to favour higher quality corporate bonds over sovereign bonds; although over the past two years we have increased our exposure to sovereign bonds as yields became more attractive.
+In developed share markets, our managers consider shares in Asia more attractive than in the US, where finding value remains more challenging.
+Our fixed income portfolios continue to favour higher quality corporate bonds over sovereign bonds; although, over the past two years we have increased our exposure to sovereign bonds as yields became more attractive.

 Help to choose your investments